 We Can Help Guide You Through the Bail Process

 1. Bail Amounts: Bail is typically assigned at the time of booking, however there maybe specific jurisdictional policies requiring a judge to assign bail, your bail agent will discuss current situations.
-A few serious crimes require the defendant to first appear in court for arraignment to have bail set.
-Defendants who don’t or can’t make bail before arraignment can request a bail reduction in court, but can run the risk of that request resulting in a bail increase instead of a reduction.
+Serious crimes require the defendant to first appear in court for arraignment to have bail set.
+Defendants who don’t or can’t make bail before arraignment can request a bail reduction in court.

 2. Misdemeanor vs. Felony Charges: Misdemeanor crimes are punished by fines and/or incarceration in the county jail for up to one year.
 Felonies may be punished by fines and/or incarceration in the county jail (if granted probation) or in the state prison.